pipegalera/mojombo.github.io/courses/_posts/MLOps specialization - Machine Learning Engineering for Production/2022-08-02-Introduction.md

-MLOps stands for Machine Learning Operations.
+DeepLearning.AI MLOps stands for Machine Learning Operations.
 MLOps is a core function of Machine Learning engineering, focused on streamlining the process of taking machine learning models to production, and then maintaining and monitoring them.

 # Overview of the ML Life cycle and Deployment